-Abilify is an atypical antipsychotic medication, a category that also includes Clozaril (clozapine), Zyprexa (olanzapine) and Risperal (risperidone), among others.
-They’re called atypical to distinguish them from the first generation of antipsychotics, such as Haldol (haloperidol) and Thorazine (chlorpromazine).
-Clozapine, the first atypical antipsychotic, was approved by the FDA in 1990, while the first-generation typical antipsychotics were developed in the 1950s.
+Abilify is an atypical antipsychotic medication, a category that also includes Clozaril (clozapine), Zyprexa (olanzapine) and Risperdal (risperidone), among others.
+These drugs are called atypical because they differ from the first generation of antipsychotics, such as Haldol (haloperidol) and Thorazine (chlorpromazine).
+Clozapine, the first atypical antipsychotic, gained approval from the U.S. Food and Drug Administration (FDA) in 1990; typical antipsychotics were developed in the 1950s.

 How Does Abilify Work?

-Atypical or second-generation antipsychotics (SGA) like Abilify work differently than first-generation antipsychotics (FGA) such as Thorazine and Haldol.
+Atypical or second-generation antipsychotics (SGA) like Abilify work differently from first-generation antipsychotics (FGA) such as Thorazine and Haldol.
 FGAs target dopamine receptors in the brain, while SGAs typically work on both dopamine and serotonin.

-- Neuroleptic malignant syndrome
+- Neuroleptic malignant syndrome (NMS)

 Black Box Warnings

 Abilify also carries two black box warnings, which the FDA mandates for serious hazards.

 One black box warning advises that Abilify is not approved for treatment in elderly patients with dementia-related psychosis.